bordwalk2000/Staff-Calendar/README.md

 ## 💿 Installation

-The StaffCalendar PowerShell Module is published to the PowerShell Repository.
-You will want it add it to your user profile by running the following command.
+The StaffCalendar PowerShell Module is published to the PowerShell Gallery.
+You can install it into your user profile by running the following command.

 ```powershell
 Install-Module -Name StaffCalendar